matchbox-sharing/tcpip-volume1-practice/gitbook/S4/S4-Intro.md

-# CS-Services
+# Network services

+### Goals
-After finishing this tutorial, you will understand following questions:
+After finishing this tutorial, you are able to answer the following questions:

 * How to create DNS resolver ?
 * How to create DHCP server ?